 A picture of a 3-way Foley Catheter is shown below.
 The three openings are clearly visible.
 The opening on the top is for the urine and blood to drain out.
 It is apparent that this is the lumen which is most straight to facilitate the urine and clotted blood to flow out.
 The lumen just below the number (23) is for the entry of fluid which is to be used for draining the bladder.
 The third lumen is the smallest of the three lumens.
 It is for injecting a liquid or air into the balloon at the distal end of the Foley catheter.
 It is the balloon which prevents the Foley Catheter from slipping out because the inflated balloon is too large to pass through the urethra.

 This type of catheter is often inserted in the operating theater following a procedure called Trans-Urethral Resection of the prostate, a problem of the prostate gland in older men.

 Enlargement of the encapsulated prostate gland causes pressure on the urethra.
 This pressure results in urinary retention, urine obstruction and/or overflow.
-Other procedures which may be used to relieve this extreme discomfort include trans-urethral incision of the prostrate, insertion of a supra pubic catheter, insertion of a simple Foley catheter and radical prostectomy.
+Other procedures which may be used to relieve this extreme discomfort include trans-urethral incision of the prostate, insertion of a supra-pubic catheter, insertion of a simple Foley catheter and radical prostectomy.
 All these procedures must be performed in adequately equipped treatment hospitals with the support of Registered Nurses.
 These procedures must be performed by duly qualified Doctors and surgeons.